 Summary of Public Comments: Summary of SRTP Public Comments (pdf, 0.24 mb)

-The Tripper Bus Service begins service on Monday, August 22, 2016.
-The Tripper makes three short-looped morning and afternoon trips starting at the Transit Center and servicing SLO High School and other SLO Transit stops.
+The San Luis Driver Tripper began service on Monday, August 22, 2016.
+The San Luis Drive Tripper makes three short-looped morning and afternoon trips starting at the Transit Center and servicing SLO High School and other SLO Transit stops.
 Make sure to check out the KSBY SLO Transit Tripper Commercial!

 SLO Transit, in coordination with San Luis Obispo Regional Transit Authority (RTA), is currently in the process of updating the Short Range Transit Plan (SRTP).
 An independent third party contractor is working with both transit agencies to develop this planning document, which will provide direction in planning system growth and responding to needed changes in the next five to seven years.
 The public is invited to participate in the planning process.
 On-bus and online surveys to gather information and perceptions from current riders have recently concluded.
 Public meetings will be announced shortly.
 Please stay tuned to the Mass Transportation Committee webpage for updated meeting announcements and agendas.